-Though there’s quite a bit of variety in what abilities V has, in the 2018 demo she was an agile cyberninja.
+That said, V’s combat style looks pretty malleable.
+In the 2018 demo she was an agile cyberninja.
 She could run and slide to cover and also trigger a slow motion bullet-time mode.
 She also had a quick dash that let her burst in a specific direction.
 When bullet-time and this dash were combined, she could quickly flank enemies and deliver fatal killshots.

 But here are some other cyberware upgrades and tools we’re aware of: